jsbenin/trivule/packages/trivule/docs/input-validation.md

 ## Custom Messages

-You can customize error messages for individual rules using the `data-tr-msg` attribute with the rule name as a suffix.
+You can customize error messages for individual rules using the `@v:msg` attribute with the rule name as a suffix.

 **Example:**